 You may have heard of Nielsen.
 It’s the company behind TV ratings.
 Now it’s collecting data on the popularity of websites and online videos.

-One of the ways it does so is by getting users like you to download their app.
+One of the ways it does so is by getting users like you to download the Nielsen app.
 The company will give you $50 a year to keep the app on your laptop, tablet or smartphone.
 The app collects data on your internet usage to learn about trends.